openHPI/codeoceanR/README.md

 since `parse(code)` needs to have `keep.source=TRUE`.
 The default option is TRUE only in an interactive R session!

-Instead of checking code like in the write.table task, your tests can also execute the code and you test the resulting file.
+Instead of checking code like in the [write.table task](https://github.com/openHPI/codeoceanR/blob/main/inst/extdata/script_2.R#L9-L13) and [test](https://github.com/openHPI/codeoceanR/blob/main/inst/extdata/tests.R#L61-L73), your tests can also execute the code and you test the resulting file.
 This gives participants more freedom in how they structure the task.